Amicus/end-dash/docs/scoping.md

 });
 ```

-The root object is the literal object with the property `user`.
+The root object is the object literal with the property 'user'.

 Scope can change in two ways: